TUMMFE/Firmware/README.md

 ##### µC to Host

 ### Bugs & Not Implemented Yet
-- external trigger mode is not implemented yet.
+- external trigger modes are not implemented yet.
--
+- seperate ADXL355 driver from underlying hardware (SPI)
+- seperate tasks and thread in the main.c file

 ## PC Software
 ### Status